Cerebral Palsy

 • It is a manual application for spastic muscles to relieve soft tissue tightness.

-• Manual stretching may increase range of movements, reduce spasticity, or improve walking efficiency in children with spasticity.
+• Manual stretching may increase the range of movements, reduce spasticity, or improve walking efficiency in children with spasticity.

 • Stretch may be applied in a number of ways during neurological rehabilitation to achieve different effects.